2023 Solar Incentives Guide for Groton, MA - Tax Credits & Rebates

 EcoWatch's Groton, MA Solar Incentives FAQs

-It's a smart idea to get in touch with your local Groton solar installer to get an understanding of which incentives your project will qualify for.
-In most cases, solar incentives apply to new solar panel systems installed on property you own (in the U.S.) within a specified date range.
-Some incentives, such as those provided by the Massachusetts government, might have additional requirements.
+It's best to speak with your local Groton solar installer for a better understanding of which incentives your project may qualify for.
+In most cases, solar incentives apply to new solar panel systems installed on a property you own (in the U.S.) within a specified date range.
+Some incentives, like those provided at the level of the Massachusetts government, may have additional requirements.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.